zx80/flask-simple-auth/DOCUMENTATION.md

 - `FSA_CACHE_PREFIX` use this application-level prefix, useful for shared distributed caches.
 A good candidate could be `app.name + "."`.
   Default is *None*, meaning no prefix.

+- Method `clear_caches` allows to clear internal process caches.
+  This is a mostly a bad idea, you should wait for the `ttl`.

 Web-application oriented features: